Xe/site/blog/idk-about-email.markdown

-What do you mean that the default configuration of email servers means that I have to vigilantly monitor everything to ensure that bots don't send emails and destroy my reputation at unreasionable hours of the night?
+What do you mean that the default configuration of email servers means that I have to vigilantly monitor everything to ensure that bots don't send emails and destroy my reputation at unreasonable hours of the night?

 What do you mean that if someone else on my server chooses a bad